BigGriff404/WebsiteBoilerPlate/MarkdownFiles/html.md

 ### NavBar (Navigation)

 I put everything in a `<nav>` element so it represents a section of this page whose purpse is to provide navigation links within the document of other documents.
-The "nav" is only intended for a block of navigation links.
-The footer also has links that don't need to be in the "nav" element.
+The `<nav>` is only intended for a block of navigation links.
+The footer also has links that don't need to be in the `<nav>` element.

 In my example, the nav element contains an unordered list with list items that is presented as a drop down menu on mobile and a bar on desktop.